keithbuhler/keithbuhler.github.io/slideshows/intro11augustine.md

 ### Can Faith and Reason be reconciled??

-- Agreement: authority and experience, faith and science agree
+1. Agreement: authority and experience, faith and science agree
-- Contradiction: authority and experience, faith and science disagree
+2. Contradiction: authority and experience, faith and science disagree
-- Tension: authority and experience, faith and science do not overlap and so co-exist
+3. Tension: authority and experience, faith and science do not overlap and so co-exist

+- In (1), they don't need to be reconciled.
+In (2) they can't be reconciled.
+In (3) they can and need to be reconciled.

 Do they need to be reconciled?
 If so, can they be reconciled?
 If so, how?
 This was the question of the highly religious middle ages: Medieval Judaism (RAMBAM), Islam (Al Farabi, Avicenna), Christianity (Augustine, Aquinas)